OtterClam/otter-docs/docs/ottopia/gameplay/adventure.md

 There are two methods to speed up an Otto's adventure time:

 1. Use [Speedy Potions](#speedy-potion) to accelerate.
-2. Use $CLAM to finish immediately.
+2. Use $MATIC to finish immediately.

 ![Speed up](img/adventure/adventure_exploring.jpg)